 - Wi-Fi Calling & 4G Calling – Both these perks are offered by EE, but only to pay monthly customers and only on devices bought from EE stores.

 - Wi-Fi Hotspots – Wi-Fi hotspots are limited to only Virgin Wi-Fi on the London underground and BT Openzone hotspots.
 You must have an eligible plan to benefit from Virgin Wi-Fi hotspots.

 - International Roaming – One of the better schemes in the market with USA, Australia, New Zealand, Canada & Mexico included on top of 48 EU destinations, but behind both Vodafone & Three.

-- Swappable Benefits – EE offers six free add-ons for its Smart Plans and three more paid add-ons, but these come with 6 months free trials.
+- Swappable Benefits – EE offers five free add-ons for its Smart Plans and five more paid add-ons, but two of these come with 6 months free trials.
 All are good value services and features.

-- Unlimited Data Plans – Essential Unlimited plan has 4G coverage while Smart Unlimited Plan takes advantage of EE’s 5G network, as well as all the swappable benefits & more inclusive roaming options.
+- Unlimited Data Plans – EE Smart Unlimited Plan takes advantage of EE’s 5G network, as well as all a swappable benefit of your choice.

 - Data Rollover – Only available to PAYG and EE Flex customers.

 - Free Data Boost – Just like data rollover, this is only available to PAYG and EE Flex members.
 Happens every three months, you get an extra 500MB data boost.